JS-Koning/compphys_project_1/journal.md

     - Axis scaling when switching from dimensional to non-dimensionality.
     - A time dependent 2D plot, like in the lecture notes of week 1,2 would be a nice functionality. (optional)
     - Cleaning up old/unused code
+    - Use a fixed seed to reproduce 'pseudo-random' simulations

 4. Things that went right
     - Fixed kinetic energy as was advised in the feedback from Week 3.